TORONTO METROPOLITAN UNIVERSITY

 3

-Controller design in frequency domain: lag and lead-lag controllers.
+Controller design in the frequency domain: lead design & lag design controllers.

 Week 13